qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how to save into drafts
 - How do I save a message as a draft?
 - Hello, How do I save a message as a draft?
-- where do i find draft

 ## intent:not_save_message_draft
 - draft mail no have
 - nothing is in my draft mail
 - where is draft messages
 - please help me access my drafts folder from my gmail account using edison it says no drafts
-- my edison mail app is not saving draft emails several times have started an email and hit save draft but it never shows up in my draft folder

 ## intent:select_multiple_message
 - how do i select multiple messages?